catherineloesch/project4-react-frontend/README.md

   - https://git-scm.com/
   - https://github.com/https://github.com/
 - Visual Studio Code (VSCode)
-  - code editor used for writing CSS, JSX and JavaScript
+  - code editor used for writing CSS, JSX, JavaScript and ruby.
 - Google Chrome browser
   - used for launching the website and displaying the application Google Chrome
 - Google Chrome Developer Tools: For troubleshooting and debugging